RankSEG: A Consistent Ranking-based Framework for Segmentation: Theory

 Lemma \ref{lem:Dice-calibrated} indicates that the existing framework \eqref{eqn:existing_framework} with most losses ultimately yields a suboptimal solution to Dice-segmentation, even if a ``classification-calibrated'' loss, such as the cross-entropy loss or the focal loss \citep{charoenphakdee2021focal}, is used.
-Meanwhile, the result for the soft-Dice loss in Lemma \ref{lem:Dice-calibrated} is in line with the empirical results in \cite{bertels2019optimization}, where optimization with the soft-Dice loss can introduce a volumetric bias for tasks with high inherent uncertainty.
+Meanwhile, as indicated in \citet{bertels2019optimization}, the optimization with the soft-Dice loss can introduce a volumetric bias for tasks with high inherent uncertainty.
 In sharp contrast, the proposed \textit{RankDice} method is Dice-calibrated (Lemma \ref{lem:RankDice-calibrated}) and its asymptotic convergence rate in terms of the Dice metric is provided in Theorem \ref{thm:risk_bound}.

 To proceed, we give the definition of \textit{RankDice} at population level in Appendix \ref{sec:pop_rankdice}, which replaces the average in \eqref{eqn:prob_est} by the population expectation.
 Moreover, the cross-entropy loss in \eqref{eqn:prob_est} can be extended to an arbitrary \textit{strictly proper} loss \citep{gneiting2007strictly}.
 The most common strictly proper losses are the cross-entropy loss and the squared error loss.